 - 435 people will open your email

 - 120 Facebook fans will see your message

 - 40 Twitter followers will see your message

-According to our research, a whopping 64% of companies rate email marketing as their most effective marketing channel and the 2015 DMA National Client Email Report found that 36% of businesses that used email marketing generated approximately $74 for every $1.45 spent.
-That’s over 500% ROI.
+According to our research, a whopping 64% of companies rate email marketing as their most effective marketing channel, and the 2021 DMA National Client Email Report found that email marketing generated approximately $38 for every $1 spent.
+That’s 3,800%!